City of Fife

 Hobbs is the best choice for Washington's secretary of state.

 Democrat Steve Hobbs is running for another term as Washington's secretary of state.
 He first joined the office when he was appointed in 2021 and was retained by voters in 2022.
-Hobbs, a first-generation Japanese American, previously served as a Lieutenant Colonel in the Washington Army National Guard and a four-term state senator for the 44th Legislative District.
+Hobbs, a first-generation Japanese American, previously served as a lieutenant colonel in the Washington Army National Guard and a four-term state senator for the 44th Legislative District.

 In office, Hobbs has pursued a progressive set of priorities to ensure Washington’s election integrity, making the state safe from attacks and accessible to all Washington voters.
-He has worked on strengthening digital security, preventing the spread of misinformation, and voter outreach.
+He has worked on strengthening digital security, preventing the spread of misinformation, and promoting voter outreach.
 Unfortunately, in the last election, he expressed concerns about implementing ranked-choice voting for fear of the fragility of public trust and the accessibility of it to non-English-speaking voters.

 In this race, Hobbs’ top two priorities are to ensure our elections remain both secure and accessible for every eligible voter.
 While he has and will continue to pursue security measures – such as cybersecurity investments and improvement grants, Hobbs also believes it’s his job to restore community trust in him and his office.
 He has also taken great strides to reach eligible voters from historically disenfranchised communities, including formerly incarcerated voters.